epfl-ada/ada-2024-project-adaspeedia/README.md

   2. We compute the mean information gain along the paths, then check whether the distribution has the same U-shape for LLMs as it has for humans (t-test).
   3. We make the LLM play the Wikispeedia game with every pair of start and goal article that was played by humans, and compare the average length of the path for humans and the LLM.
 We then compare the mean path length on the subset of paths that have a high difficulty rating to test if the LLM performs significantly better and reaches the goal in less step than humans on difficult tasks.

-  4. To answer this question, we need to:
-     - Find associations judged sensitive by the LLM: extract every pair of articles for which we have the human distances.
-       To know if these pairs of articles are judged sensitive by the LLM (gpt4o-mini), we use OpenAI’s `omni-moderation-latest` model.
-Sensitivity scores are returned per category (e.g. violence, hate).
-We already implemented the function `verify_sensitivity` to ensure feasibility.
-     - Compare the difference in semantic distances between the LLM and humans by sensitivity score to test the hypothesis that the LLM introduces higher semantic distance when for sensitive associations of concepts (e.g. African Americans and Slavery)
-  5. We repeat the previous analyses but this time comparing human Wikispeedia distances to the embedding distances.
+4. We repeat the previous analyses but this time comparing human Wikispeedia distances to the embedding distances.

 Limitations of our approach: